For the past 10 years, the CMO Survey has been conducted twice each year, polling Chief Marketing Officers of hundreds of U.S. for-profit companies.

 Creating value for your policyholders is one of the ways Leadsurance builds trust, advocacy, and generates referrals, meanwhile we also automate the process of attracting new leads.

-Growth for insurance companies will continue to be closely tied to total marketing spend, with the most successful companies being those which invest most heavily in marketing.
+One major insight we found is that growth for insurance companies will continue to be closely tied to total marketing spend, with the most successful companies being those which invest most heavily in marketing.

 However, among these most successful companies, the ones which will be at the very top will be those which spend heavily on marketing that focuses on customer retention.